d2l-ai/d2l-en/chapter_multilayer-perceptrons/backprop.md

-While we plan to continue relying on `autograd`, and we have already come a long way without every discussing how these gradients are calculated efficiently under the hood, it's important that you know how updates are actually calculated
+While we plan to continue relying on `autograd`, and we have already come a long way without even discussing how these gradients are calculated efficiently under the hood, it's important that you know how updates are actually calculated